University of Staffordshire Hub Stoke-on-Trent, UK

 Targeted Net Zero Carbon

-Staffordshire University Hub is located to align directly with the Catalyst building with a clear visual connection between the two.
+University of Staffordshire Hub is located to align directly with the Catalyst building with a clear visual connection between the two.
 The boardwalk and bridge are located on this axis which will act as a central ‘spine’ connecting the north and south sides and linking current and future buildings and spaces to the east and the west.

 The 24/7 Village Heart

-The Hub acts as the focus for the SUSV providing welcoming flexible accommodation to work, rest and play.
+The Hub acts as the focus for the USSV providing welcoming flexible accommodation to work, rest and play.
 Planned over four levels the building steps in section to follow the site topography.
 There are entry points at each level and universal access to every part of the site is facilitated by the lifts and stairs provided in the building.

 Sense of Arrival